How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 It helps to display every single nuance of the scene and make the picture more vivid and realistic.

-Dynamic range is related to the contrast and color accuracy of the image.
-These are the two crucial factors on which we can compare the picture quality of TVs.
+Dynamic range is related to the color, contrast and brightness of the image, which are the three most crucial factors for HDR.

-These are the things that the salesman may not tell you.
-He may tell you about the other features like more pixels, better resolution, theatrical sound, better local dimming etc.
+These are the things that the salesman might not stress upon, and instead tell you about the other features like more pixels, theatrical sound, etc.

-But, why I am stressing the two above-mentioned factors, let us understand in detail.
+But, why I have mentioned the above factors, let me explain it in detail.

 Factors on which HDR depends: